 It wasn’t an issue at first.
 But then, someone whom I don’t want to waste space on my memory card made an appearance.
 I can’t crop her off the frame if I use Mini-GD with its shorter zoom.

 It’s Ama to the rescue!
-I tucked Mini-GD in my bag and brought in the Sony super-zoom.
+I tucked Mini-GD in my bag and brought out the Sony super-zoom.
 It was pure bliss since then.

 I never thought that it’s possible to watch a show via split-screen while at the studio, but there we are.
 I think the more accurate term would be ‘split stage’.